NuGet/docs.microsoft.com-nuget/docs/release-notes/NuGet-2.8.md

 One of the major bug fixes made was performance improvement in the  update-package -reinstall    command.

 In addition to these features and the aforementioned performance fix, this release of NuGet also includes many other bug fixes.
 There were 181 total issues addressed in the release.
-For a full list of the work items fixed in NuGet 2.8, please view the [NuGet Issue Tracker for this release](https://nuget.codeplex.com/workitem/list/advanced?release=NuGet%202.8&status=all).